 Local Scottish newspaper The Evening Telegraph revealed that £182,621.35 remains outstanding to NHS Tayside for treatment given to patients from several different countries.

-This figure is largely due to patients from Turkmenistan who are owe nearly £100,000 for treatment they received at the hospital.
+Of the foreign debts in the UK, this figure is largely due to patients from Turkmenistan who are owe nearly £100,000 for treatment they received at the hospital.

 The figures relate to the total amount of money currently owed by patients from overseas who received care or treatment from the health board, but have failed to pay the amount owed for it.